vbauerster/mpb/README.md

 **mpb** is a Go lib for rendering progress bars in terminal applications.

-It is inspired by [uiprogress](https://github.com/gosuri/uiprogress) library, but unlike the last one, implementation is mutex free, following Go's idiom:

-> Don't communicate by sharing memory, share memory by communicating.

 ## Features

 * __Multiple Bars__: mpb can render multiple progress bars that can be tracked concurrently